⚡ Quick Answer

 Okay, so let’s be real for a second.

 Clear mascara sounds like it should be curl-friendly.
-No heavy pigments.
-No thick waxes.
-Just a transparent layer to keep lashes in place.
+No heavy pigment.
+No dramatic volume.
+Just a transparent layer to keep lashes looking lifted and neat.

 But here’s what usually happens — and you’ve probably lived this: